aws-samples/data-perimeter-policy-examples/vpc_endpoint_policies/README.md

 ### "Sid": "AllowRequestsByAWSServicePrincipals"

 This policy statement allows [AWS service principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services) to send requests to AWS owned resources on your behalf through a VPC endpoint.
 The `aws:PrincipalIsAWSService` IAM condition key is used to denote this in the policy.
 Use the `aws:SourceAccount` condition key to further restrict AWS service actions so that they can only interact with your resources when performing operations on behalf of accounts that you own.
+Whilst it is rare for AWS Services to make calls through customers VPCs, some services that operate within a customers VPC may access resources using their service principal.
+This conditions allows those cases.

 Example data access patterns: